 7. DePaul University

 Located in Chicago, Illinois, DePaul University is the largest private Catholic university in the United States.
-The school's bachelor's in communication and media studies covers communication topics, including health communication, intercultural communication, journalism, public relations, television production, and advertising.
-In this program, students learn screenwriting, editing, and storytelling.
+The school’s bachelor’s in communication and media covers communication topics, including health communication, intercultural communication, journalism, public relations, television production, and advertising.
+In this program, students learn fundamental communication and critical thinking skills that apply to a variety of careers.

 DePaul’s programs run on quarter hours.
 The online media communications degree consists of 192 quarter hours.
 Online students access coursework through Course OnLine, a technology developed through DePaul’s College of Computing and Digital Media.